philippe-grenet/philippe-grenet.github.io/_posts/2015-06-28-fast-cursor-movement.md

 Any major mode may have its own definition of what a word is (it is defined in the mode's *syntax table*).

-Unfortunately these keys are not symetrical: moving right then left does not necessarily bring you back where you started.
+Unfortunately these keys are not symmetrical: moving right then left does not necessarily bring you back where you started.
 For programming, I found it useful to define these extra keys for moving by semantic units rather than
 words: